-At ISA, the Early Childhood School, starts with 2 year olds (PK2), and is dedicated to a language emergent experience focusing on the unique learning and social/emotional needs of the younger child.
+At ISA, the Early Childhood School starts with children at 18 months of age, and is dedicated to a language emergent experience focusing on the unique learning and social/emotional needs of the younger child.
 We feel that the early years should be positive and fun, while enriching children’s knowledge and understanding of the world and their place in it.
 We see parents as important partners in this effort.

 Our French and Spanish Programs are organized into the following six domains: Oral Language in all its Dimensions, Expressing and Understanding through Physical Activity, Expressing and Understanding through Artistic Activity, Building the First Tools to Structural Thinking, Discovering the World, and Living Together.
-The curriculum guides our program, as teachers from both tracks work together in its implementation.
+The curriculum guides our program, as teachers from the French and Spanish Programs work together in its implementation.
 Activities are chosen that develop fine and gross motor skills, academic (language, math, science) skills, and artistic skills.
 In addition, the program supports the children as they learn social skills, including teamwork and friendship development.
 We teach universal values such as respect, responsibility, and kindness.

 The Early Childhood program is based on the premise that language acquisition happens best with meaning and that children construct meaning and knowledge through multi-sensory experiences.
 These experiences support our students’ development of communication skills in the target language.
 The first steps are understanding the target language, and then moving to the use of the language during everyday activities.
-Our PK2 and PK3 classes are immersion in the target language.
-In PK4/Pre-Kindergarten and Kindergarten, we continue with language immersion, and introduce an English program.
+Our PK1-2, PK2, and PK3 classes are full immersion in the target language.
+In PK4 and Kindergarten, we continue with language immersion, and introduce our U.S./English Program.
 Students in PK4/Pre-Kindergarten receive three hours weekly of English instruction and Kindergarten students receive four hours each week.

 Our daily schedules include center-based instruction called “workshop” or “atelier” or “taller”, which encourages cooperative learning while building pre-academic skills with hands-on activities.
 Dramatic play and free play allow children to organize themselves, solve problems, develop social and creative thinking skills, communicate with one another, explore new interests, as well as nurture their talents and imagination.
-During a typical day, all children participate in large and small group activities, games, free play, songs, stories, quiet time (naps for the two and three-year-olds), outdoor recess, snack, and lunch.
+During a typical day, all children participate in large and small group activities, games, free play, songs, stories, quiet time (naps for PK1-2, PK2, and PK3), outdoor recess, snack, and lunch.

 ISA follows a consistent schedule.
-Unlike most traditional childcare facilities, we are a fully accredited non-profit, independent international school that offers a structured curriculum and follows a traditional school calendar for all students beginning at age 2.
+Unlike most traditional childcare facilities, we are a fully accredited, non-profit, independent international school that offers a structured curriculum and follows a traditional school calendar for all students beginning at age 2.

 PK4/Pre-Kindergarten curriculum develops the acquisition of basic skills necessary for later academic success.
 The program focuses on structured activities and refining socialization.